typst-community/prequery/docs/book/preprocessors/shell.typ

 # execute a single command with an array of all inputs
 joined = false
+# data passed to commands via stdin is in JSON format
+format.stdin = "json"
+# data received for commands via stdout is in JSON format
+format.stdout = "json"
+# data written to files for prequeries to read is in JSON format
+format.stdout = "json"
 ```
 // # execute commands concurrently, not in the order they appear in the document
 // concurrent = false